 So if you want my advice, pass by Buckingham Palace during the changing of the guard but don’t worry about getting there hours ahead to find the best spot.
 You are not going to a Pink Floyd concert!

 And don’t feel bad if you don’t stay until the end.
-We made it 10 minutes!
+We made it for 10 minutes!